Skip to main content

 · Learn about how to create research questions and design a research project to test those questions

-The SUREP 2023 program will be held between May 11, 2023 and June 29, 2023 (meetings on Tuesday and Thursday from 5-7 pm Eastern US time).
+The SUREP 2025 program will be held between May 27, 2025 and June 13, 2025 (combination of synchronous and asynchronous meetings on weekdays from 5-7 pm Eastern US time).
 All workshops and seminars will be held in the evenings to accommodate students that have jobs and other obligations during the day.
-Research internships (5-10 hours per week) will vary in their time commitments and may or may not last the entire 8 week period, with the specifics of these positions being determined in collaboration with research mentors.
 If you would like to be considered for participation in the program APPLY HERE.
-Scholarships to help offset the costs of time away from paid employment may be available, preference will be given to those who apply by the priority deadline.
-Priority deadline for applications is April 5th, the regular deadline for applications is April 19th.
+The deadline for applications is April 15th.

-Since its launch in 2021, SUREP has served 54 students from 24 different universities.
+Since its launch in 2021, SUREP has served over 400 students from more than 50 different universities.
 Although the majority of participants attend US universities, each year we have a number of students joining us from universities abroad.
-We have been able to offer a select group of students with remote internships in a psychology research lab at the University of Georgia each year.
+In the past, we have been able to offer a select group of students with remote internships in a psychology research lab at the University of Georgia each year.
 Labs that have previously offered SUREP research internships include: Close Relationships LaboratoryGeorgia Attitude, Bias, and Behavior Acquisition Lab, Georgia Emotion NeuroImaging Lab, and Motivation and Behavior Lab

-SUREP is led by Dr. Allison Skinner-Dorkenoo and a team of dedicated University of Georgia graduate students.
-The 2022 SUREP graduate student instructors consisted of:
+SUREP is led by Dr. Allison Skinner and a team of dedicated University of Georgia graduate students.
+Previous SUREP graduate student instructors include:

 Chloe André